No military background or training.

 February 10, 2012 - A Norwegian court orders that Breivik undergo a month-long 24-hour psychiatric monitoring as experts seek to determine his mental state ahead of a trial.

-March 7, 2012 - Anders Behring Breivik is formally charged with committing acts of terror and voluntary homicide.
+March 7, 2012 - Breivik is formally charged with committing acts of terror and voluntary homicide.

-April 10, 2012 - Two psychiatric experts release their findings, which judge Anders Behring Breivik to have been sane at the time of the crimes.
-The findings state that during the commission of the crimes Breivik was not psychotic, not suffering from any psychiatric condition and is not mentally challenged.
+April 10, 2012 - Two psychiatric experts release their findings, which the judge uses to deem Breivik sane at the time of the crimes.
+The experts' findings state that during the commission of the crimes Breivik was not psychotic, not suffering from any psychiatric condition and is not mentally challenged.

 April 16, 2012 - Trial begins.